pguillebert/elasticsearch-tap/README.md

 elasticsearch-tap
 =================

-A cascalog tap using elastic tap
+A cascalog tap using elastic search

+Based on cascalog.elasticsearch but reworked.